basanta123/django-postgresql-docker/README.md

 ```

-3. Fill the postgresql credentials in .env file
+3. Fill the database credentials in .env file

 4. Run the following docker-compose command to build and run the project